-Penn State has adopted the Run, Hide, Fight program as part of the University’s ongoing commitment to the safety of those who are on our campuses to learn, live, work and visit.
+Penn State has adopted an Active Attacker Response Program as part of the University’s ongoing commitment to the safety of those who are on our campuses to learn, live, work and visit.

-- Educating our community about the Run, Hide, Fight method will provide students, faculty, staff and visitors with the tools to think clearly and act quickly in the face of a violent attack, resulting in lives saved during an emergency.
+- Educating our community about the Run, Hide, Fight™ method will provide students, faculty, staff, and visitors with the tools to think clearly and act quickly in the face of a violent attack, resulting in lives saved during an emergency.

 - In-person training is provided by University Police and Public Safety, and a training video is available below.

 - Download and print the Run, Hide, Fight poster for use. (pdf)

 The University’s Active Attacker Response is based upon three action steps: run, hide and fight.
 The move to the run, hide, fight concept is intended to bring Penn State’s active-attacker response protocol in line with the national standard for active-attacker training.